raaalphhh/automated-fish-drying-system-flutterapp/README.md

 🔗 Integration with Firmware

-This app works hand-in-hand with the firmware repository: automated-fish-drying-system-firmware
+This app works hand-in-hand with the ESP32 firmware to achieve full IoT functionality.
+Firmware repository:
+➡️ automated-fish-drying-system-firmware

-🧑‍💻 Developer
+👨‍💻 Developer
 Ralph Buenaventura
 🎓 Bachelor of Science in Computer Engineering
 📍 Philippines